reflectoring/reflectoring.github.io/content/blog/2022/2022-08-25-schedule-cron-job-in-node.md

 The cron expression by default will be in the format `* * * * * *`.

-Here's a quick reference to the cron expression, Indicating what each with asterisks represents.
+Here's a quick reference to the cron expression, Indicating what each asterisks represents.
 ```
  # ┌────────────── second (0 - 59) (optional)
  # │ ┌──────────── minute (0 - 59)